nicolenliang/s2udy/README.md

         - [x] The app uses at least one gesture (e.g. double tap to like, e.g. pinch to scale)
         - [x] The app uses at least one animation (e.g. fade in/out, e.g. animating a view growing and shrinking)
         - [x] The app incorporates at least one external library to add visual polish
-        - [] The app provides opportunities for you to overcome difficult/ambiguous technical problems (more belo
+        - [x] The app provides opportunities for you to overcome difficult/ambiguous technical problems

-    * Optional Nice-to-have Stories
+    * Additional Stretch Stories
-        - [ ] User can create private rooms
+        - [x] User can create private rooms
+        - [x] User can add tags to their room
-        - [ ] User can share rooms through invitation links
+        - [x] User can delete a room they created
         - [x] User can upload and edit a profile picture
-        - [ ] User can search for songs within the app
-        - [ ] User can filter rooms according to:
+        - [x] User can filter/search rooms according to:
-            - [ ] Tags
-            - [ ] Room size
+            - [x] Room Tags
-            - [ ] Room settings (chat enabled, public/private)
+            - [x] Room settings (chat enabled, public/private)
+            - [x] Room name
+            - [x] Users in room
+        - [x] Rooms have color-coordinated task list items, specific to each user

 ##### 2. Screen Archetypes